9. Moncef Slaoui: "It’s Unfortunate That It Takes a Crisis for This to Happen"

 But why then would big companies like Johnson ⁇ Johnson and Santa Fe GSK, why did they decide to take the research funds?

+From my previous life, we did the Ebola vaccine.
 We went and did a Zika vaccine because it was very important to save the world.

-But by the time we made the vaccine, the Ebola outbreaks were extinct and Zika was no more of a problem.
+But by the time we made the vaccine, the Ebola outbreaks were extinct, and Zika was no more of a problem.

-And here you are as a company, you spend 500 million or a billion dollars or 300 million, whatever it is.
+And here you are as a company.
+You spend $500 million or a billion dollars or $300 million, whatever it is.

-And then you're just stuck there with something something nobody wants and there is no market for it.
+And then you're just stuck there with something nobody wants and there is no market for it.

 So Pfizer said, listen, let me take the risk.
+And what we negotiated there was a price.

 And we set the price at the level where we had with other companies and knew what the first 100 million doses would cost on a unit basis.